phooky/contact-tracing-ble/README.md

 BLE Exposure Notification daemon
 ==========================

-This is a rough implementation of the jointly developed [Apple/Google bluetooth exposure notification specification](https://www.apple.com/covid19/contacttracing), formerly known as contact tracing.
+This is a rough Linux implementation of the jointly developed [Apple/Google bluetooth exposure notification specification](https://www.apple.com/covid19/contacttracing), formerly known as contact tracing.
 The current implementation covers v1.1.

 This implementation interacts directly with the HCI; it is not intended to be run in parallel with another bluetooth daemon.
 It's recommended that you stop the bluetoothd process and bring up the hci device manually.

+Support for Bluetooth Low Energy in Linux is all over the place; for example, recent kernels seem to break it on the Intel 9560 card in my laptop.
+My current target and testing environment is the Raspberry Pi Zero W.

+(For a quick guide to setting this code up on a Raspberry Pi, see the `RPi_setup.md` document.)

 Building and running the exposure notification daemon
 -----------------------------------------------